 Some rules apply to your dependents as well – those you’re paying someone else to care for while you work.
 Basically, your dependent must be incapable of caring for himself while you head off to earn a living.
 He wouldn’t be safe if left alone, either because he’s physically or mentally disabled or because he’s still a child.
 The IRS takes the position that teenagers are perfectly capable of self-care, so your child must be under age 13 to qualify, provided he’s not disabled.

 Your spouse would qualify if they're incapable of self-care because they're disabled, but you must have lived together for at least six months out of the tax year to claim the credit under this rule.
 The same six-month rule applies to other adult disabled dependents as well.

 A Few Other Technicalities

 You must actually claim your dependent on your tax return, even though the Tax Cuts and Jobs Act has eliminated personal exemptions for dependents from the tax code.
 But the IRS gives you some wiggle room here as well.
-You don’t have to actually claim her if you would have been able to do so except she didn’t meet IRS income rules for dependents because she filed a joint return with a spouse or she was claimed as someone else’s dependent.
+You don’t have to actually claim her if you would have been able to do so except she didn’t meet IRS income rules for dependents because she filed a joint return with a spouse or she was claimed as someone else’s dependent, such as her other parent.

 Finally, your dependent must have a valid tax identification number, typically a Social Security number.